meetuparchive/learn-rust/class1.md

 }
 ```

 > note: In Rust mutability and references are part of a types identity.
-By Defalut data created is owned and immutable.
+By Default data created is owned and immutable.
 These properties play into
 the reference types trait methods are defined for.
 For instance if a trait method is defined for a reference to a mutable
 instance of this type, it will be a compile error to call this method an and owned immutable reference.